borodean/assets/README.md

 ```

 ### `.data(path)`
 Returns a base64-encoded content of an asset.
-SVG files would be non-encoded, because then [they benefit in size](http://css-tricks.com/probably-dont-base64-svg/).
+SVG files would be non-encoded, because then [they benefit in size](http://css-tricks.com/probably-dont-base64-svg/) (use the `forceBase64` option to override this behaviour).

 ```js
 var resolver = new Assets();